-38 If the security has two or more local listings, then the listing with the highest 3-month ATVR would be used.
+&lt;sup>43 If the security has two or more local listings, then the listing with the highest 3-month ATVR would be used.

-- Foreign listing in the same geographical region39 - Foreign listing in a different geographical region40.
+• Foreign listing in a different geographical region.

 Changes in listing from a foreign listing to a local listing for existing constituents will be applied even if the foreign listing still meets the liquidity requirements, in cases where the local listing has a 12-month ATVR above 30% for average liquidity markets or 15% for low liquidity and very low liquidity markets, respectively.
 In addition, the local listing needs to have a 12-month Frequency of Trading of at least 50%.